yx1ntan/yx1ntan.github.io/_pages/about.md

 # 🔥 News
 - *10/2024*: Passed the IELTS exam——thank goodness! 🎉
 - *07/2024*: Selected to participate in the CUHK FoE HK PhD Fellowship Summer Workshop.
-Excited for this experience.
-See u soon, Hong Kong!
+Excited for this experience!
 - *07/2023*: Awarded the Third Prize for *Taffic Sign Recognition* in the NUS SoC SWS 2023! 🎉